 His clients have included Wells Fargo, JP Morgan Chase, Hewlett-Packard, Mitsui, Qualcomm, Roche Molecular Systems, and Louisiana-Pacific.

 Prior to private practice, Mr. Cannon served as a judicial extern for Chief Judge Marilyn Hall Patel of the Northern District of California.
 He has also served as an assistant district attorney in the Misdemeanor Trial Unit for the City and County of San Francisco, where he first-chaired seven trials, winning every one.
-Mr. Cannon serves on the Boards of the San Francisco Heritage and The SMART Program, a San Francisco-based, non-profit organization dedicated to ensuring that middle school students have access to high quality education regardless of income.
+Mr. Cannon has served on the Board of the San Francisco Heritage and currently serves on the Board of The SMART Program, a San Francisco-based, non-profit organization dedicated to ensuring that middle school students have access to high quality education regardless of income.